LidorLevi123/LidorLevi123/README.md

 ### Hi there 👋

-- My name is Lidor Levi, and this is my Github.
-You can see a varurtiy of project and see my progress throughout the months.
-Currently working everyday on a new projects to expand my mindset and fullstack skills.
-Thanks for paying a visit!
+My name is Lidor Levi, and this is my Github.
+You can view my ongoing projects and progress over time as I work daily to expand my full-stack skills.
+Thank you for visiting!

 - link to my linktree: (https://linktr.ee/LidorLevi